geneticshealthdatasci/psoriasis-hla-comparison/README.md

 UK Biobank data cannot be openly shared, but researchers can apply for access.

 The presence of psoriasis and comorbid diseases were established from diagnoses self-reported at UKB assessment centres and from linked hospital episode statistics (described in Supplementary Table S4 of the paper).
 Other non-genetic variables were derived from UK Biobank fields as clearly described in Supplementary Table S2.
+Imputed dosages for HLA-C\*06:02 were obtained from UK Biobank field 22182 and only values precisely equal to 0, 1 or 2 were included; HLA-C\*06:02 positive participants were those carrying either 1 or 2 copies.
 Genetic principal components were derived from genotyping array data using EIGENSOFT.

 All derived variables used as inputs to these scripts have been returned to UK Biobank.